Today I’m going to show you the best prism scope.

 I most definitely think the Vortex Spitfire 1x Prism Scope is worth it.

-- The Spitfire Prism Scope has been built from the ground up to maximize the fast handling performance of your rifle in close to medium range shooting applications.
-This prism scope is backed with all...
+- The Spitfire Prism Scope has been built from the ground up to maximize the fast handling performance in close to medium range shooting applications.
+This prism scope is backed with all the features...

 - The generous sight picture and forgiving eye box get you on target effortlessly in any scenario.
 Fully multi-coated lenses offer true to life clarity and brightness.

-- The dual ring tactical reticle is etched on the prism providing you with a visible point of aim whether powered up or not.
-Ten intensity levels perfectly match ambient light conditions while you also...
+- The DRT reticle is etched on the prism providing you with a visible point of aim whether powered up or not.
+Ten intensity levels perfectly match ambient light conditions while you also have an option...